Press Release

 Launching the Commission today, Paul demands politicians put children at the heart of their election promises and announces it will explore obstacles to play such as ‘No Ball Games’ signs in residential areas and reduced breaktimes in the school day.
 The Commission will also consider whether families should have the right to sue housing developers and local authorities which construct housing without including adequate play facilities.
 Paul also argues that social media “risks hijacking our children’s imaginations”, and that with the UK on track for a children’s obesity and mental health crisis, it’s high time to think seriously about how to promote outdoor play.

-The Commission will investigate the policies and attitudes which lie behind increasing barriers to both the space and time available for children to play in the UK.
+The Commission will investigate the policies and attitudes which lie behind increasing barriers to both the space and time available for children to play.
 For instance, almost 800 playgrounds have been closed over the last 10 years.
 Meanwhile secondary school pupils have lost over an hour per week of school break time between 1995 and 2019.

 The impact of social media on children’s play will also be examined.
 While children play together online, the Commission will consider whether time spent on social media is coming at the expense of free or unstructured play, and explore how it can be used to enhance positive “real life” play experiences.